Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 What makes a compliance program effective?

-An effective compliance program demonstrates that your organization is both aware of the rules and laws that apply to it, and also that you’re taking all reasonable steps to obey those rules and laws.
+An effective compliance program demonstrates that your organization is aware of the rules and laws that apply to it and that you’re taking all reasonable steps to obey those rules and regulations.

-Ideally, an effective compliance program would prevent companies and their employees from committing various offenses.
-In reality, an effective compliance program will allow for the early detection of those offenses and give your organization the chance to fix them.
+An effective compliance program would prevent companies and employees from committing various offenses.
+In reality, an effective compliance program will allow for early detection of those offenses and enable your organization to fix them.

-Altogether, those specific steps are a reflection of one larger concept: a strong corporate culture.
+Altogether, those specific steps are a reflection of one larger concept: a robust corporate culture.

-An effective compliance program creates a corporate culture where management supports and engages with your organization’s compliance efforts, and employees throughout the organization are committed to those efforts as well.
+An effective compliance program creates a corporate culture where management supports and engages with your organization’s compliance efforts, and employees throughout the organization are also committed to those efforts.

 Commitment and engagement come from training management, employees, and third parties in compliance with your organization’s anti-corruption policies and procedures.
 It also means providing a forum for feedback, regular monitoring and assessment of risk activities, and regular evaluation of your compliance program.

-An effective compliance program should also establish channels that allow for anonymous reporting and guidance about prohibited conduct without fear of retaliation.
+An effective compliance program should also establish channels allowing anonymous reporting and guidance about prohibited conduct without fear of retaliation.

 Because compliance programs have so many moving parts, your compliance program might fail at specific tasks.
 That only means your program is ineffective at certain things.

-Compliance program failure can be defined as persistent shortcomings across a range of tasks, despite repeated attempts to remedy those shortcomings.
+Compliance program failure can be defined as persistent shortcomings across various tasks despite repeated attempts to remedy those shortcomings.
 Even organizations spending millions of dollars annually on compliance programs can experience a “whole program” failure.

-Sometimes the failure is due to lack of substance; organizations can’t design effective compliance programs without effective measurement tools.
+Sometimes, the failure is due to insufficient substance; organizations can’t design effective compliance programs without practical measurement tools.

-Many companies can produce large binders of policies and procedures, or count the number of controls in their financial systems.
-What they don’t provide is evidence of having tested those policies, procedures, and controls.
+Many companies can produce large binders of policies and procedures or count the number of controls in their financial systems.
+They don’t provide evidence of having tested those policies, procedures, and controls.
 Similarly, they don’t count how many breaches they have experienced.

-Businesses often hire more compliance managers, buy more sophisticated software, or create more policies to strengthen their compliance programs.
+Businesses often hire compliance managers, buy sophisticated software, or create more policies to strengthen compliance programs.
 These actions can be redundant and wasteful.
 They just don’t deliver results.

-Ultimately, organizations continue to invest more in compliance because they don’t have the right measures to determine what works and what doesn’t.
+Ultimately, organizations continue to invest more in compliance because they don’t have the proper measures to determine what works and what doesn’t.

-Below, we have compiled a list of areas on which your organization should focus its compliance spending.
+Below, we have compiled a list of areas where your organization should focus its compliance spending.
 Use it to determine in which areas you can improve.

 Areas to focus your compliance spending